tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 {lang="text",linenos=off}
 	$ python manage.py createsuperuser

 The superuser account will be used to access the Django admin interface, used later on in this chapter.
 Enter a username for the account, e-mail address and provide a password when prompted.
 Once completed, the script should finish successfully.
-Make sure you take a note of the username and password for your superuser account.
+Make sure you take note of the username and password for your superuser account.

 ### Creating and Updating Models/Tables
 Whenever you make changes to your app's models, you need to *register* the changes via the `makemigrations` command in `manage.py`.
 Specifying the `rango` app as our target, we then issue the following command from our Django project's root directory.